 Welcome to WhyQuit.com!
-What is the inner source that will allow you to stop smoking nicotine, chewing it or sucking it, skip those once mandatory feedings, and resume full control of your life?
+What is the inner source that will allow you to stop smoking chewing, sucking or vaping nicotine, to skip those once mandatory feedings and resume full control of your life?
 Strength, willpower, desire?

-It would be natural to think that it's a combination of the three but none of us are stronger than our addiction, as is clearly evidenced by our inability to live the drug addict's first wish of being able to control the uncontrollable.
-We cannot beat our dependency into submission, stand toe to toe with it, or handle one puff of nicotine without that puff occupying up to 50% of our brain's a4b2-type acetylcholine receptors, and causing a dopamine "aaah" sensation that will soon have our brain begging for more.
+It would be natural to think that it's some combination of the three.
+But none of us are stronger than our addiction, as is clearly evidenced by our inability to live the drug addict's untouchable dream of being able to control the uncontrollable.
+We cannot beat our dependency into submission, stand toe to toe with it, or handle one puff of nicotine without that puff occupying up to 50% of our brain's a4b2-type acetylcholine receptors.
+Activation of those receptors would generate a dopamine "aaah" wanting satisfaction sensation that would soon have our brain wanting or even begging for more.
 Nicotine's chemical bond with the brain's reward pathways is beyond the reach of strength.

 As simple as it may sound, dreams and desires born of honest recognition of tobacco and nicotine's impact upon our life have the amazing ability to fuel change.
 But it takes keeping those original honest motivations in the forefront and driver's seat of our mind so that they can both consciously and subconsciously guide us home.